 Several initiatives have become priorities in recent years to ensure we are committed to serving as a role model and change ambassador for diversity, equity and inclusion across our entire industry:

 - Employee Resource Groups: Ryan’s resource groups are voluntary, employee-led groups of people who may share similar identities, characteristics, backgrounds, interests, or life experiences.
-A few examples of our resource groups include the Women’s Inclusion Network and four groups that formed in January 2021 for our Black, Latinx, Veteran, and LGBTQ+ employees – and their allies.
+A few examples of our resource groups include the Women’s Inclusion Network and groups for our Black, Latinx, Veteran, and LGBTQ+ employees – and their allies.

 - Company benefits: With family being one of the Ryan’s core values, we provide family-friendly benefits that allow for flexible work schedules, education assistance, parental leave, and fertility and adoption assistance programs, so that anyone working here can reach their highest potential both in their career and at home.

 - Emerging Business Inclusion: Ryan sets a 10% or greater Minority, Women and Disadvantaged Business Enterprises (MWDBE) inclusion goal on all construction projects.
-Since 2014, we’ve worked with over 500 MWDBEs and increased MWDBE spend by 250%.
+In 2021, we increased our spend by 30%.

 To learn more about WIC Week as a national movement, visit https://wicweek2022.my.canva.site/